xiongyu0523/azure-sphere-mbedtls/README.md

         }
         ```

-4. Beta API is enabled to use `Storage_OpenFileInImagePackage` to retreive CA certificate from imagepackage.

-5. DER binary format certifcate is supported, to add more CA certificate, follow this [link](https://docs.microsoft.com/en-us/azure-sphere/app-development/storage#add-a-file-to-an-image-package) to add to project.
+4. DER binary format certifcate is supported, to add more CA certificate, follow this [link](https://docs.microsoft.com/en-us/azure-sphere/app-development/storage#add-a-file-to-an-image-package) to add to project.
 At application level, call API `mbedtls_x509_crt_parse_der` for several times to add all CA required certificates.

 ## To build and run the sample